na-na-hi/renget/archive/donquijanon.md

 My Character hub: https://www.characterhub.org/users/donquijanon Burner for logs, love letters, self cards, death threats, etc: donjuanonwastaken@proton.me TO DO LIST: I will be updating some old cards into v2 format, with new art, alternate greetings, optimized tokens, and expanded if I feel they're lacking.
-Another update: Mexibots batch 5 is almost ready but on hold since I can't test it properly on slaude.
-Please be patient.
+Another update: Mexibots batch 5 is on, but I'm still testing the cards.
+RIP slaude.

 [TOC]